petrenkonikita112263/xwiki-cherry-pick/README.md

 * `branch` is the name of the branch on which the cherry-pick should be done (e.g. `stable-7.2.x`).
 * `commit` is the id of the commit (e.g. `363229743aa5a209e6e4c34ffa4a241b1ddc5a24`).
 If not specified, the script will take the last commit of the repository of the current folder.
 If specified, the project must be specified too.

+Note: you need to push the commit to the remote repository (if it is not already there) before processing.

 ToDo
 -----